DhananjaySisode/postgres-helm-operator/postgres-helm-operator/helm-charts/basic/README.md

 Introduction
 ------------

-This is an example of running the Crunchy PostgreSQL containers using the Helm project!
-More examples of the Crunchy Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/CrunchyData/crunchy-containers).
+This is an example of running the PostgreSQL containers using the Helm project!
 This example will create the following in your Kubernetes cluster:

  * Create a pod named *primary*